peteseta/physics-ia/main.typ

 In guitar, tone control is a major technical skill.
-Each musical instrument's quality of sound—its timbre—is differentiated by the varying composition of harmonic frequencies ($f_n = n f_1 "for" n=1,2,3...$), which are present in addition to the fundamental frequency $f_1$.
+Each musical instrument's quality of sound—its timbre—is differentiated by the varying composition of harmonic frequencies $f_n$ which are present in addition to the fundamental frequency $f_1$.
 In addition to the fundamental variation between instruments, the timbre also varies based on how notes are played #r.perov.
 It is qualitatively observed that plucking near the bridge will create a harsher, “tinny” sound while plucking toward the bridge will create a fuller sound.

 This investigation will explore how the quality of sound may change depending on where the string is plucked.
 The research question I have decided to investigate